 As a result of the Glass Incident Fires, damages to critical facilities and dangerous conditions arose and continue to exist.
 These include the need to stabilize dangerous conditions affecting County roadways, such as hydro-seeding, debris and vegetation removal, soil and slope stabilization, and repairs to roads and associated infrastructure.
 Such work is urgently needed in advance of winter rains for slope stabilization and hydro-seeding, which is a process of planting seeds that germinate quickly in fire damaged areas that are unstable due to a loss of brush and tree cover that would normally prevent erosion and slides.
-For example, work was recently completed on two culvert replacement contracts.
-A contract for hydro-seeding services is underway.
-A future guardrail replacement contract is under design.
+For example, work was recently completed on two culvert replacement contracts and hydro-seeding services.

 At Los Guilicos campus, multiple assessments of utilities infrastructure, structures, and landscaping have been completed.
 As a result, the Building Inspector red tagged several hazardous structures.
 On October 2nd, staff toured the campus with representatives from the County's insurance company to prepare an initial damage claim.
 Infrequently-occupied buildings such as the Archives are still in the process of being cleaned from smoke damage and inspected by the County's Industrial Hygienist.
 An arborist has delivered their report indicating that 235 fire-destroyed trees must be removed as they threaten structures or utilities.
 Some trees identified as hazardous immediately proximate to structures have been removed.
-An engineering construction firm has been hired to assess damages found in the preliminary assessment process, and prepare cost estimates for demolition and repairs.
-Structure roofs need further assessment and damaged facility storm drains will require repairs.
-Staff are working to determine how best to secure areas around the damaged structures.
-Currently security staff are checking identification for everyone who enters the campus and this has been effective in preventing public access to the hazardous burned areas.
+The cost estimate for demolition of the destroyed or damaged buildings, repairs to structure roofs and the damaged facility storm drains is expected in early January.
+Currently, security staff are checking identification for everyone who enters the campus and this has been effective in preventing public access to the hazardous burned areas.
 Staff have submitted applications for phase one and phase two debris assessments to Department of Environmental Health.
 As most County functions have moved back onto campus, staff are continuing to communicate via email with county tenant departments, and with non-county tenants to ensure all tenants are provided consistent communication and updates as to status of ongoing work.
-Staff have met scheduled milestones for reoccupancy and are continuing to work on debris and tree removal activities.
+Staff have met scheduled milestones for re-occupancy and are continuing to work on debris and tree removal activities.